DigIntelligence/NetBurn/README.md

     Button or using the "Search" function), NetBurn will ask how many copies of the set should be produced.

-10. [NETBURN is completely portable and does not require any installation process:]{.ul} The NETBURN executable and its corresponding INI file simply need to be copied to a Network Resource.
+10. **NETBURN is completely portable and does not require any installation process:** The NETBURN executable and its corresponding INI file simply need to be copied to a Network Resource.
 This very same EXE/INI can be shared by the Primera Host and any Network Client which wishes to use it.
 Furthermore, NETBURN